dpresnjak/DockerfileScan/README.md

 - Vulnerability scanning of Docker images using Trivy.
 - Infrastructure provisioning using Terraform for AWS resources.
 - Modular and extensible design for easy customization.
-- Support for exporting scan reports and artifacts.

 ---